 A signing bonus is exactly what it sounds like.
 They’re just like the signing bonuses that professional athletes receive when they’re recruited to a new team, only on a much smaller scale.
 As a physician, when you are hired by a hospital, healthcare system, or private practice, there may be a bonus attached.

 Depending on the need for your specialty and the supply and demand of physicians in your region, a signing bonus can be attached to any physician employment agreement.

 Keep in mind, just because you get a signing bonus doesn’t necessarily mean you’re going to get a big fat check the day you sign your physician contract.

 In some cases, you may get your bonus in one lump sum when you receive your first paycheck.

-However, your bonus might take a bit longer to receive.
+However, your bonus may not be paid in the short term.
 It may be tied to a specific point in time, and that’s because the hospital wants to make sure you stick around.
-In some cases, your contract may stipulate that you’ll receive your bonus once you’ve worked for a certain period of time, like one or two years.
+In some cases, your contract may stipulate that you’ll receive your bonus once you’ve worked for your current employer for a certain period of time, like one or two years.